yangsu01/funance_blog/blogs/13-black-scholes/black-scholes.md

 ![delta-hedge-sim](./figures/delta-hedge-sim.png)
 _Figure 4 Simulated Distribution of Returns of a Dynamic Delta Hedging Strategy_

-Delta hedging allows us to minimize the exposure to market risk but doing so also means we will generate returns close to the risk free rate.
-We basically created a portfolio that behaves like a bond.
+Delta hedging allows us to minimize the exposure to market risk, but doing so also means we generate returns close to the risk-free rate.
+Basically, we just created a portfolio that behaves like a bond.

-Be careful though, this strategy wouldn't work well if the underlying stock was very volatile since there would be a higher change that the call option would be exercised (higher costs for you).
+However, this strategy wouldn't work well if the underlying stock was very volatile since there would be a higher chance that the call option would be exercised (higher costs for you).

 ## 4 Conclusions

-In this post, we took a closer look at options pricing in continuous time and stock prices could be modelled using geometric brownian motion.
+In this post, we took a closer look at options pricing in continuous time and how stock prices could be modeled using geometric Brownian motion.

 Using the black-scholes formula, we looked at how different parameters affected the price of a call option and how implied volatility can be used to understand market sentiment around a stock.